Hendrix-CS/csci285/exams/exam1.md

 4. (**5 points**) Display the data types of the columns.

-5. (**10 points**) Draw a box plot, using seaborn, of iris petal width (cm) vs. species.
+5. (**10 points**) Draw a box plot, using plotnine, of iris petal width (cm) vs. species.
 Make sure that your axes are labeled and that you set a title.
-Increase the size and aspect ratio to improve visibility.
 What differences do you noticed in this plot?

-6. (**10 points**) Draw a pairwise plot, using seaborn, of the four numerical columns and the one categorical column.
+6. (**10 points**) Draw a pairwise plot, using plotnine, of the four numerical columns and the one categorical column.
 Make sure to color by the categorical column.
 What do you notice about the dataset through analyzing this array of charts?

-7. (**10 points**) Draw a scatter plot that includes linear regressions, using seaborn, of two features that appear linearly related.
+7. (**10 points**) Draw a scatter plot that includes linear regressions, using plotnine, of two features that appear linearly related.
 Color by species.
-Increase the size and aspect ratio to improve visibility.
 Make sure that your axes are labeled and that you set a title.
 What conclusions can you draw from this plot?

 <br />